Horace Wilson (professor): Biography

 In either 1872 or 1873, Wilson decided that his students needed more physical exercise, and introduced them to the sport of baseball.
 Several weeks or months later, enough interest had developed for the school to sponsor a seven-inning game between the Japanese students and foreign instructors.
 The first formal baseball team was established in 1878.

-Wilson returned to the United States in 1877 and lived in San Francisco.
-He died in 1927 at age 84.
+Wilson returned to the United States in 1877 and lived in San Francisco, serving on the Board of Supervisors.
+He died in 1927 at the age of 84.
 Wilson was posthumously elected to membership in the Japanese Baseball Hall of Fame by the special committee in 2003.